 What About Wide Gaps?

 For wide floor gaps it may be necessary to fix them with wood shims, narrow strips of wood or rope.
 Each of these processes are a little more time consuming but are a more permanent and are often more attractive looking than using a putty or paste.
 In any of these options, be sure the floorboards are secure before proceeding.
-Measure narrow strips of wood or rope to the length of the gap and using an adhesive, place the wood in the gap and if using wood, weight it to dry.
+Measure narrow strips of wood or rope to the length of the gap and using an adhesive.
+Then place the wood or rope in the gap.
+If using wood, weight it to dry.

 Further, if you’re using wood strips or shims as the filler for fixing a floor gap, be sure to fill the floor gap when the weather is most humid, as this will be when the gap is the smallest and will lessen the likelihood of the wood pieces or shims from splitting or cracking when the wood expands.
 Once the wood or rope fillers have dried you can finish off with sanding, in the case of the wood strips, and stain to match the finish of the hardwood floor.

 As with any repair job for a hardwood floor, it’s important to check with the manufacturer of your hardwood floor as well as the products you’re using to make sure you’re following directions properly.
-Floors that have extensive gaps or are in very poor disrepair may benefit from being pulled and completely re-installed in order to properly and permanently fix the floor gaps.
+Floors with extensive gaps or in disrepair may benefit from being pulled and completely re-installed.
+Thiw will properly and permanently fix the floor gaps.